aliaagamall/learn-docker-with-aliaa/README.md

 ## Overview

 I am currently learning Docker and using this repository, `learn-docker-with-aliaa`, to record my notes in an easy and organized manner.
-This project serves as a personal learning journal where I document my progress step by step.
+This repo serves as a personal learning journal where I document my progress step by step.

 ## Purpose